bondok-gcp/apigee-ai-gateway/public/TUTORIAL.md

 ## Test Model Proxy Authorization & Failover

 ### Call Gemini Model
 Now let's call our model proxy with an API key as credential, that has subscribed to the **AI-Gemini** product with certain LLM token quotas.
+You can start a debug session again in the Apigee console if you wish to see the processing steps.

 ```sh
 curl -i -X POST "https://$APIGEE_HOST/gemini/v1beta1/projects/$GOOGLE_CLOUD_PROJECT/locations/global/endpoints/openapi/chat/completions" -H "x-api-key: $API_KEY" -H "Content-Type: application/json; charset=utf-8" \